As Seen In

 #7: Gardens of Albert Kahn

 Located in the western suburbs of Paris, the Gardens of Albert Kahn are a wonderfully whimsical treat for the eyes.
-Spread out over 4 hectares of gardens you’ll easily find the Japanese, French and English influences in the garden designs.
+Spread out over 4 hectares, the gardens easily incorporate Japanese, French, and English influences making it one of our favorite hidden gems in Paris, France.

 #8: Rue Crémieux